Restart everything

 Adding a new user:

-1. Edit the whitelist file and add their ORCID iD (one per line, comments after #):
+1. Edit the whitelist file and add their ORCID iD with optional role

 2. Rebuild and restart: